UrbanskiDawid/pyJsonEditor/README.md

   cli method for masking matching parts of json

 Options:
+  --insert  don't print save to file
   --help    Show this message and exit.
 ```

 example: